xunxiangweb/xunxiangweb.github.io/README.md

 ## This is the introductory website for Xunxiang

 ## Dev Flow (for Steven)
+### Use command line below or GitHub Desktop
-When you start working on a feature, work on a separate Git branch:
+When you start working on a feature, work on a separate Git branch.
+Inside the GitHub folder of the project:
 ```
 $ git checkout main
 $ git checkout -b my-task